We have Kittens Available Now

 Which came first?

-Extreme face Persian cats or doll face Persian cats?
-All the research available to us leads back to the doll face being the 'traditional form' of the Persian cat.
+Extreme face Persian cats or baby doll face Persian cats?
+All the research available to us leads back to the baby doll face being the 'traditional form' of the Persian cat.
 Some where in the late 70's to early 80's a trend came along in the show halls that prompted Cat Fancier's to begin breeding more extreme Persian cats to each other to produce ribbon winners.
 Soon, the general value of the Persian cat became directly linked to the placement of their little noses.
 This look, often described as the "show face", does not, however, appeal to the majority of the general public.
 "Beauty IS in the eye of the beholder", and a new trend has been fast approaching since the turn of this century, one of a softer and not quite so compressed face.
 What are the biggest differences from a health aspect?
 Any time that the sinus cavity is compressed, it only stands to reason that the animal will have a greater chance of respiratory issues.
 This is not to say that you won't ever see an extreme Champion that is the picture of health, because it is very possible.
 The law of average often prevails anytime we humans interfere and manipulate the natural genetic design of Mother Nature's creatures.
 Tearing and staining is another common occurrence with the more extreme face Persian Cats as well, making them somewhat higher maintenance.
 Many breeder's are now using some of each (extreme and doll face Persian Cats) in their breeding program's to create a nice tight face, large round eyes but yet with somewhat of a nose to circumvent breathing difficulties.

 Thank goodness for the difference of taste among Cat Fancier's, allowing the public a choice of what body style they desire in a Persian Cat.
 After all, it's an investment in a lifetime companion and it should be the individual Cat Lover's face of choice, be it extreme or doll.